 We recommend that a trade agreement between the U.S. and Kenya contain provisions on regulatory cooperation to guide Kenya's development of a chemical management regime.
+The regulatory cooperation provisions on chemical substances in the Sectoral Annexes Chapter can inform negotiations.
 These provisions should outline a step-by-step approach, increasing complexity over time.
-Kenya could build on its Draft Environment Management and Coordination (Toxic and Hazardous Chemicals and Materials Management) Regulations, 2019, by establishing a chemical inventory (i.e., an inventory of chemicals in commerce in Kenya) and a trade- and investment-friendly registration scheme.
-We also recommend that the Administration provide significant technical assistance and capacity building for Kenya to help it develop and implement this regime.
+Kenya could build on its Draft Environment Management and Coordination (Toxic and Hazardous Chemicals and Materials Management) Regulations,

+2019, by establishing a chemical inventory (i.e., an inventory of chemicals in commerce in Kenya) and a trade- and investment-friendly registration scheme.
+We also recommend that the Administration provide significant technical assistance and capacity building for Kenya to help it develop and implement this regime, with a view to helping Kenya reach the high standard of the USMCA regulatory cooperation provisions.